-Our Statement on Diversity
+Our Statement on Inclusion and Diversity

 The Counseling Center at UNC Charlotte aspires to create a safe, affirming, accepting and welcoming environment that embraces human diversity.
 We understand diversity to include, but not be limited to: race, ethnicity, language, nationality, sex, gender identity, sexual orientation, religion, ability, and socioeconomic status.
 We are committed to serving students and the campus community at UNC Charlotte by striving for social justice through increasing awareness of the effects of oppression, prejudice, and discrimination.

 The Counseling Center at the University of North Carolina at Charlotte supports the academic, personal, and interpersonal development of UNC Charlotte students by providing short-term individual and group counseling, psychological assessment, consultation for faculty, staff, parents, and students, and educational programs to the campus community.
 Consistent with the academic mission of the University, the Center serves as a training site for graduate students in psychology, counseling, and social work and encourages and supports scholarly activity and professional development of staff.

 On this site, you will find information about the services we offer in the Center, links to a variety of mental health resources, and details about our pre-doctoral internship and practicum training programs.
 We hope you enjoy exploring this information and find these resources helpful.
 Please be in touch with us if you find there are things we can do to be helpful to you, whether you are a UNC Charlotte student, faculty or staff member, family member or friend of a member of the UNC Charlotte community.